alexpro401/Multichain-Keyscanner/README.md

 Included in the `keys` directory is a list of example keys for demo purposes.
 These are keys that I took from the first couple of pages of the site https://keys.lol.
 As you can imagine, those keys are absolutely drowning in scam tokens.
 The program has logic to discern between scam tokens and tokens with actual value.
-As you can see in the asciinema below, the tool has managed some tokens that are actually valuable in those publicly posted keys!
+As you can see in the asciinema below, the tool has managed to actually find some tokens of value in those publicly posted keys!
 It contains a blacklist of known scam tokens which it updates at launch.
 Additionally, the tool will simulate a transfer by calling `web3.eth.estimate_gas`,
 and if transfer fails, then the token is assumed to be a fake scam token and is not included in the report by default.
 Likewise, tokens that do not have any value are not included by default in the final report.
 However,